ADVANTICS/documentation/products/adb-pc-dc01/docs/operation.md

 ## Module architecture

-To achieve the wide output voltage range required by charging standards, the ADB-PC-DC01 utilizes two power conversion subsystems that are automatically reconfigured depending on the voltage present at port A and port B. These subsystems are then connected either in a 'Quasi-Parallel (QP)' or in a 'Quasi-Series (QS)’ connection.
+To achieve the wide output voltage range required by charging standards, the ADB-PC-DC01 utilizes two power conversion subsystems that can automatically reconfigure themselves (in automatic connection mode) depending on the voltage present at port A and port B. These subsystems are then connected either in a 'Quasi-Parallel (QP)' or in a 'Quasi-Series (QS)' connection.
 The particular configuration has an impact on the voltage and current limits on the ports.

+### Serial
-ADB-PC-DC01 is automatically configured to operate in QP mode when the Port A voltage is higher than the Port B voltage.
-This mode increases the current capability of the converter while respecting the 100kW power limit.
+The ADB-PC-DC01 is configured to operate in QS by default.
+This mode indeed offers the widest range of operation from 200V to 1500V.
+This mode operates respecting the power envelope of 100kW based on the voltage rating.

-For applications where Port B voltage is expected to be higher than Port A voltage, the unit reconfigures itself to be connected in QS.
-This voltage is limited to 195% of the voltage at Port A or 1500V, whichever is smaller.
+The forced serial configuration can be used when:

+$$
+V_B<1.95*V_A
+$$

+### Parallel
+The ADB-PC-DC01 can be configured to operate in QP.
+This mode indeed offers the shorter range of operation (V_B<0.9*V_A) but it doubles the current versus QS operation mode.
 Again, this mode operates respecting the power envelope of 100kW based on the voltage rating.

+The forced parallel configuration can be used when:

+$$
+V_B<0.9*V_A
+$$

+### Automatic
+The ADB-PC-DC01 can also be configured to operate in Automatic mode.
+The mode is still experimental but it offers automatic switchover between QP and QS.
+While changing connection a power loss of a few seconds is expected.

 The QP configuration is used when: